 Development in the domain of cognition involves the processes by which young children grow and change in their abilities to pay attention to and think about the world around them.

-Children with disabilities may demonstrate alternate ways of meeting the goals of cognitive development.
-In particular, children with a cognitive impairment may reach many of these same goals, but at a different pace, with a different degree of accomplishment, and in a different order than typically developing children.
+Children with disabilities may reach many of these same goals of cognitive development.
+For example, a child with a physical disability may require adaptive toys to explore cause-and-effect relationships and a child with a speech impairment may use augmentative and/or alternative communication devices to retell a familiar story or activity.
+Children with disabilities may each many of these same goals, but at a different pace, with a different degree of accomplishment, or in a different order than their peers.
 However, the goals for all children are the same, even though the path and the pace toward realizing the goals may be different.
 Principles of universal design for learning (UDL) offer the least restrictive and most inclusive approach to developing environments and curricula that best support the cognitive development of all children.

-While this domain represents general expectations for cognitive development, each child will reach the individual learning goals at his or her own pace and in his or her own way.
+While this domain represents general expectations for cognitive development, each child will reach the individual standards at their own pace and in their own way.